tronsha/cerberus/README.md

 Cerberus
 ========

-This is an ircbot written in php.
-The bot run from any server with php support.
+Cerberus is an IRC bot written for PHP 5.3